Reducing traumatic brain injuries (TBI)

-We're working to educate people on what a traumatic brain injury is and how it happens.
+We're working to educate people on what a TBI is and how it happens.
 We want more people to get the treatment, help and care they need.

-If you have a TBI, we have many resources to help with your recovery.
+If you have a TBI or someone you know, we have many resources to help with your recovery.

 We also fund the book Head Space from the New Zealand Spinal Trust for people who have a claim with us for a TBI.

 We’ve put together a traumatic brain injury strategy and action plan focusing on: